m-zafari/Multiplication-two-number-with-linked-list/README.md

-this program transfer numbers into linked list of digits then multiply these digits together by method of multiply(p,q)
+this program transfer numbers into linked list of digits then multiply these digits together by multiply(p,q)

 # For example:
 p = 123